PetStr/PetStr/README.md

 * Database query, pull data from SQL database to then process and put into spreadsheet.
 * Controlling and monotoring sensors and actuators through Controller Area Network.
 Kvaser and socketcan.
 * Playing with ISO 14229 and ISO-TP CAN.
 * Processing logdata. blf and customs formats.
+* [lblf](https://github.com/PetStr/lblf) is a small tool for parsing BLF.

 I have never really worked with embedded stuff.
 Mostly it has been PC based.